-Shettima Launches Pre-emptive Action Plan As FG Moves To Curb Flood Disasters, Climate-induced Crises
+Shettima Launches Pre-emptive Action Plan as FG Moves to Curb Flood Disasters, Climate-induced Crises

 Deji Elumoye in Abuja

-These steps are being taken by the government at the centre as the rainy season sets in, with its attendant torrential downpour.
+These steps are being taken by the government at the centre as the rainy season sets in, with its attendant torrential downpours.

 A key component of the strategy involves establishing a dedicated trigger group comprising meteorological and emergency management agencies that will synthesise data to enable forecasts up to two weeks in advance.